 Cell libraries, such as standard cells, define a set of predesigned and pre-characterized primitives that are used as building blocks to create digital circuits.
 Typically, libraries contain simple cells (e.g., a NAND2), complex cells (e.g., a XOR3), multi-output cells (e.g., a full adder), and sequential elements.
 Commonly, technology mapping algorithms efficiently exploit technology libraries.
 However, multi-output cells are often neglected due to the complexity of detecting and evaluating them in the optimization loops of technology mapping.
 Only a few frequent multi-output cells, such as half adders and full adders, have partial support in industrial tools.
 These common elements are generally identified in ordinary logic blocks, such as adders, which can be extracted from a register-transfer level (RTL) description of digital hardware for which the mapping is known.
 Nevertheless, synthesis flows often decompose these cells to meet timing constraints.
 Consequently, it is crucial to re-detect and map multi-output cells starting from a gate-level description to recover area and power consumption.
+While practical solutions based on LUT merging techniques have been proposed for FPGAs [1]-[3], multi-output mapping for ASICs remains an open problem.

-Generalized matching (GM) [1] has been introduced as a multi-output matching technique that supports concurrent matching to multiple single-output cells or a multi-output cell.
-In [2], the authors propose an incremental remapping technique that utilizes GM on local small windows of already mapped logic.
-Their method supports multi-output cells and evaluates substitutions symbolically by solving a minimum-cost GM problem using binary decision diagrams (BDDs) [3] and algebraic decision diagrams (ADDs) [4].
+Generalized matching (GM) [4] has been introduced as a multi-output matching technique that supports concurrent matching to multiple single-output cells or a multi-output cell.
+In [5], the authors propose an incremental remapping technique that utilizes GM on local small windows of already mapped logic.
+Their method supports multi-output cells and evaluates substitutions symbolically by solving a minimumcost GM problem using binary decision diagrams (BDDs) [6] and algebraic decision diagrams (ADDs) [7].

-The tool Yosys [5], which is part of the RTL to GDSII toolchain OpenLane, integrates a limited support of half and full adder cells.
+The tool Yosys [8], which is part of the RTL to GDSII toolchain OpenLane, integrates a limited support of half and full adder cells.
 Yosys identifies adder cells from RTL or by performing circuit analysis.
 Adder cells are kept as don't touch white boxes during logic optimization and technology mapping.
 Hence, technology mapping is oblivious of multioutput cells resulting in a degradation of the potential delay, power, and area of the design.

 In this paper, we describe an alternative method to increase the support of multi-output cells in the optimization loops of a technology mapping algorithm.
 Primarily, we address scalability since multi-output cells substantially increase the complexity of mapping to an intractable level.
-Our contributions include a fast multi-output cell detection methodology, an extension of Boolean matching, and a formulation of global and local area recovery heuristics that support multi-output cells.
-In contrast to [2], we tackle the global technology mapping problem instead of local remapping.
+Our contributions include a fast multi-output cell detection methodology, an extension of Boolean matching, and a formulation of global and local area recovery heuristics that supports multi-output cells.
+In contrast to [5], we tackle the global technology mapping problem instead of local remapping.
 This approach has the advantage of selecting cells and optimizing for inverters globally while meeting delay constraints without iterating through many incremental steps.
 Instead of BDDs and ADDs, we pre-compute a library to facilitate Boolean matching that can be rapidly accessed through canonization and hashing.
 Moreover, we use a cut-based method to enumerate multiple mapping options and cell selections.
-In area recovery, we employ a generalization of area flow [6], [7] and exact area [8] as heuristics to evaluate single- and multi-output cells.
+In area recovery, we employ a generalization of area flow [9], [10] and exact area [11] to evaluate single- and multi-output cells.

-Our implementation is open-source and available in the library anonymous.
+Our implementation is open-source and available in the library Mockturtle.
 To the best of our knowledge, this is the first open-source implementation of a technology mapper for standard cells that integrates the support for multi-output cells.